Lightness of Being in Ladakh

 Price & What is Included

 The early bird price for this journey is $3799 USD per person (double occupancy).
 This price only covers the actual trip in Ladakh, not international airfare (for a full list of inclusions, please see below).
-After March 1, 2019, the price increases to $3999.
+THE EARLYBIRD PRICE HAS BEEN EXTENDED UNTIL MARCH 31!
+After April 1, 2019, the price increases to $3999.

 We will email you an invoice (via PayPal) about a week before each due date.